-Analytical Insights Bookmark has been added
+Analytical Insights has been saved

 Point of View - More than just data science

 Despite the current hype around machine learning and artificial intelligence and much to the frustration of many data scientists, in the world of analytics, if you build it, it does not necessarily mean that the business will come.

 Charles Darwin wrote Origin of Species in 1859.
 That is actually not so long ago and debates still rage in portions of mid-America as to whether creationism should be taught in schools.
 Can we be surprised that data science has been slow on the acceptance uptake in many organizations?
 Whether you think that the data science manifesto rests in the pioneering publications of Turing and Minsky in the 1950’s and 60’s, or are more resigned to place it with Kahneman exposing cognitive bias as the calling card for more robust analytics, we can agree that data science, at a societal level, is still relatively young.